-1. What were you doing before OM and what inspired you to become a medic?
+What were you doing before Occupational Medicine and what inspired you to become a medic?

 Before Occupational Medicine I was a Radiologist and a GP Trainee.
 I chose the latter as broad based training to use as a platform to other work.